feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 **3. Or on Databricks enterprise edition:**

-* Download [this file](https://github.com/feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/blob/main/databricks_version/feifei_transfer_learning_with_MLflow_demo.dbc) "feifei_transfer_learning_with_MLflow_demo.dbc" insde of `databricks_version` folder on this repo, and import this .dbc file into your Databricks enterprise user account.
+* Download the 2 .ipynb notebooks insde of `databricks_version` folder on this repo, and import them into your Databricks enterprise user account.

 * Run the notebooks on a cluster with Databricks runtime version 10.4ML or up. (note: use 10.4ML, not 10.4)

 * You may check your MLflow experiments results under the "Experiments" tab on the left, or inside of your notebook on the top under "Experiments".

+* In addition, you may uncomment the model registry optional code at the end of "transfer learning demo part2.ipynb", and run them.
+Check model registry results under "Models" tab.

-**4. Or view the code directly from the `html_version` folder:**
+**4. Or view the code directly from the notebooks inside of the `databricks_version` folder:**
-* Please download the [entire folder](https://github.com/feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow) (click "code" on the right upper corner, then click "download zip"), then open the html_version folder, and open one file locally through a browser by double clicking on the html file.

-* Note: downloading the individual html file may lead to view in raw format only, instead of the correct view format.